 All 13 Bleach Arcs in Order (Including Recaps)

 Tite Kubo’s Bleach is one of the biggest and most important manga (and anime) titles in history.
 The story of Ichigo Kurosaki and his adventures as a Shinigami has become one of the historically most important shonen titles ever.
-The original Bleach manga has been published from August 7, 2001 to August 22, 2016, totaling a total of 74 volumes.
+The original Bleach manga was published from August 7, 2001, to August 22, 2016, totaling a total of 74 volumes.

-As far as the Bleach manga’s narrative is concerned, the 74 volumes are divided into 13 distinct arcs.
-But, since Bleach is somewhat specific for being a very long series with a 300+-episode anime series, there are also several non-canon anime-only arcs.
+Regarding the Bleach manga’s narrative, the 74 volumes are divided into 13 distinct arcs.
+But, since Bleach is somewhat specific for being a very long series with a 300+ episode anime series, there are also several non-canon anime-only arcs.
 Since this is a complete article, we are going to present all the arcs, both the canon (manga) ones and the non-canon (anime-only) ones.
-Having said all of that, let us see what the order of Bleach arcs is:
+Having said all of that, let us see what the order of Bleach arcs is.

 Bleach arcs in order (at a glance)